bburd/BibleRef/README.md

 # BibleRef

 BibleRef is a compact, self-hostable Discord bot for Bible study, daily engagement, and fellowship.
-This bot is not dependant on any external API, both translations are included in SQLite databases.
+This bot is not dependant on an external API for Scripture.
+ASV + KJV translations are included in SQLite databases.
 It supports **ASV** and **KJV** for reading, and opt-in **Strong’s** features using ASV/KJV datasets enriched with Strong’s numbers.
 Users can set their preferred reading translation with `/brtranslation`.

 >[!NOTE]
 >This was created with God's will and ChatGPT — Soli Deo Gloria. 🙏